mobilecoinfoundation/mobilecoin/consensus/service/BUILD.md

 docker run -v $(pwd):/tmp/mobilecoin --workdir /tmp/mobilecoin --device /dev/isgx -it mobilecoin-image /bin/bash
 ```

->Note: The SGX is loaded into the conatiner with `--device /dev/isgx`.
+>Note: The SGX is loaded into the container with `--device /dev/isgx`.
 If you are running in simulation mode, or building the binary but not running it, you can omit this.

 #### Setting up your Environment